-: Doble Testing.
+July 2017: Doble Testing.
+As defined in Table A-1 above, Doble testing in 2017 is scheduled for July 17–21 at Transformer Bank 1 (T1) and July 24–28 at T2.
 Testing will require outages of the transformer and their respective units for up to 5 days for each transformer bank.
 There may be some overlap between the two tests.
 Since McNary Dam has multiple transformer banks and transmission lines and redundant switching capability, most turbine units will be available for operation during testing.
 Turbine unit 1% efficiency operations and priority orders will continue to follow FPP requirements.
 See the FPP project-specific chapters, Turbine Maintenance section for more information.

+August 2017–December 2017: Unit 3 and Unit 5 Overhaul.
+Unit 3 is scheduled for overhaul 8/7/2017–10/6/2017.
+Unit 5 is scheduled for overhaul 10/9/2017–12/8/2017.

+December 2017: Unit 13 EAL Equipment Removal and Testing.

 McNary Dam Studies

-Ongoing through May 2016: Evaluation of Adult Fish Ladder Modifications to Improve Pacific Lamprey Passage at McNary Dam.
+Ongoing: Evaluation of Adult Fish Ladder Modifications to Improve Pacific Lamprey Passage at McNary Dam.
 This study will use half-duplex (HD) PIT-tag systems to evaluate passage success of adult Pacific lamprey at McNary Dam, the four Lower Snake River projects and associated river segments.
-Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active for 2016.
+Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active.
 This study will continue to require electrical power for electronics and access to maintain and download data from the PIT-tag detection equipment.
 Maintenance of equipment will occur during the winter maintenance period when adult fishways are dewatered.

 ICE HARBOR DAM